 Curly hair is ever-popular, with many men opting for perms to achieve a messy, yet desirable look.

-As you can see, long curls are a phenomenal way to frame a clean-shaven face.
+As you can see, long curls are a phenomenal way to frame a clean-shaven (or nearly clean-shaven) face.
 It just works.

 3. Long Braids

 Long braids are a great choice for those wishing to grow out and maintain more rugged and textured hair types.
 There are many variations of long braids: straight-back cornrow braids, dreadlocks, or even simple plaited hair.

 This hairstyle grabs attention with its bold, in-your-face aesthetic while protecting hair from damage and allowing it to grow.
 As for the outfit, it goes well with subtle, earthy colors like brown and green, as well as a more monotone palette.
 Yet, braids can simultaneously definitely elevate a colorful, bold outfit choice too.